-The liver is the largest organ in the dog’s body, and it is a vital organ responsible for a large number of bodily functions and processes, such as metabolism, storage of glucose (glycogen), decomposition of red blood cells and plasma protein synthesis.
+The liver is the largest organ in the dog’s body, and is a vital organ responsible for a large number of bodily functions and processes.
+For example, metabolism, storage of glucose (glycogen), decomposition of red blood cells and plasma protein synthesis.

 In addition, the liver is one of the main organs responsible for detoxifying many toxic substances circulating in the body.

 It is no wonder that the liver is prone to damage and disease, especially in older dogs.

 Primary and Secondary Liver Cancer

 Two forms of liver cancer can occur in dogs – primary and secondary (metastatic).